 The first step towards addressing burnout is recognizing it.
 Are you feeling constantly exhausted?
 Do you feel overwhelmed or irritable?
 Do minor issues make you excessively upset?
 Are you neglecting your own needs?
 If you responded 'yes' to these questions, you might be experiencing burnout.

-Here are practical self-care strategies that can help prevent or mitigate burnout:
+Below are some practical self-care strategies that can help you prevent or ease burnout.

 1. Set Boundaries